pkp/pkp-docs/admin-guide/3.4/en/data-import-and-export.md

 ## REST API

 You can use the REST API to read and write some data in the application.
-See the [api documentation](https://docs.pkp.sfu.ca/dev/api).
+See the [API documentation](https://docs.pkp.sfu.ca/dev/api).

 ## Native XML